 Dust Racing 2D – An Open Source Car Racing Game Written in Qt And OpenGL

 Howdy, game lovers!
 Today, you can add one more cool game to your collection.
 Say hello to “Dust Racing 2D”, a traditional top-down (aerial-view) car racing game that makes your holidays fun and interesting.
-It is available as single or two-player mode, so your friend can join in the race and play along with you.
+It is available as single and two-player mode, so your friend can join in the race and play along with you.
 It is a free, open source and cross-platform game written in Qt (C++) and OpenGL.
 Dust Racing 2D is currently available for Linux and Windows.
 In this tutorial, we will be learning how to install and play Dust Racing 2D game in Linux.

 Installing Dust Racing 2D

 $ yay -S dustrac

 For Ubuntu and its derivatives, the developer has created a PPA.
 Run the following commands to add the PPA and install Dust Racing 2D game.

 $ sudo add-apt-repository ppa:jussi-lind/dustrac $ sudo apt-get update $ sudo apt-get install dustrac

 For other distros, download the latest version from here and manually compile and install it yourself (check the INSTALL document file in the sources).

 Start the game from the Menu or application launcher.